Harryqu123/meta_confidence/README.md

 ## Acknowledgements
-As mentioned above, this project is based on [ConfidNet](https://github.com/valeoai/ConfidNet).
-We thank the authors of ConfidNet for releasing the codes.
+We thank the authors of [ConfidNet](https://github.com/valeoai/ConfidNet) for releasing the codes.
 Besides, we also thank the authors of the package [learn2learn](https://github.com/learnables/learn2learn) and the authors of [Steep Slope Loss](https://github.com/luoyan407/predict_trustworthiness_smallscale).